 Hyperledger Fabric for financial settlements

-Using Hyperledger Fabric as a blockchain with smart contracts we can save the current balance after each transaction and generate an invoice per one a month with the current balance.
-We don’t have to this manually we can use immutable account balance saved on blockchain and do this automatically with smart contracts.
+Using Hyperledger Fabric as a blockchain-based solution with smart contracts we can save the current balance after each transaction and generate an invoice per one a month with the current balance.
+We don’t have to this manually we can use immutable account balance saved on blockchain platform and do this automatically with smart contracts.
 We can reduce the number of invoices and commissions for transactions during the specified period and manage better finance settlement workflow.

 Distributed ledger technology includes blockchain and smart contracts.
 Therefore, it is worth paying attention to them.